jalil-salame/configuration.nix/docs/src/configuration-overview.md

           # Add users to use with home-manager
           users.users = {};

+          # You should probably also enable wifi if needed

           # Add home-manager users configuration (here you can enable jhome options)
           home-manager.users = {};
           # home-manager globally set options